OUR FOUNDER – MADELEINE PICKENS

-Madeleine achieved a successful career in thoroughbred horse racing and breeding, during which Cigar, the famous thoroughbred, raced in Allen & Madeleine Paulson’s colors.
-Five years after Allen Paulson’s passing, Madeleine married T. Boone Pickens and her passion shifted to the preservation and retirement of these beautiful animals.
-Madeleine shared this passion with Boone and the couple led the fight to close the last horse slaughterhouse in the United States.
-Their work resulted in the passage of the American Horse Slaughter Prevention Act by the United States House of Representatives.
-In recognition of their efforts, in 2007 Madeleine and Boone received the Equine Advocates’ Safe Home Equine Protection Award.
+Madeleine achieved a successful career in thoroughbred horse racing and breeding, during which the famous thoroughbred, Cigar, raced in her colors.
+Following this successful chapter in her equine career, Madeleine’s passion shifted to the preservation and retirement of these beautiful animals which included leading the fight to close the last horse slaughterhouse in the United States.
+This work resulted in the passage of the American Horse Slaughter Prevention Act by the United States House of Representatives.
+In recognition of her efforts, in 2007 received the Equine Advocates’ Safe Home Equine Protection Award.

-Her efforts to rescue and preserve the wild Mustang continue today.
-Madeleine’s 501(c)(3) organization, Saving America’s Mustangs (SAM), has raised the necessary funding to develop and open Mustang Monument Eco-Resort and Preserve, an arm of SAM, that will maintain the sustainability of the wild horse preserve for years to come.
+After a decade and a half of dedication, Madeleine’s organization, Saving America’s Mustangs (SAM), raised the necessary funding to develop and open the Mustang Monument Eco-Resort and Preserve, an arm of SAM, that will maintain the sustainability of the wild horse preserve for years to come.
 Madeleine is proud to develop a property that will protect the wild horse, educate the public on their inclusion in American history and ensure their protection for years to come.